 (305) 379-7070 Ext.
 204

-Miami, FL (March 21, 2018) – On March 20, 2018, MBF (MBF) celebrated 22 City of Miami small business owners graduating from its eighth Small Business Training.
+Miami, FL (March 21, 2018) – On March 20, 2018, MBF (MBF) celebrated 22 City of Miami small business owners graduating from its seventh Small Business Training.
 The graduation ceremony took place 6:30 pm to 8:00 at the Little Haiti Cultural Center on 212 NE 59th Terrace Miami, FL 33137.
 MBF’s Board members and workshop guest speakers as well as possible funders attended the graduation.
 Workshop trainees Bahamian Grill Connection, Motherland Trading, and Cream Parlor provided the food and desserts.

 The 5 week, 10-session workshop provides business owners with essential tools and skills to grow their companies including compliance, intellectual property, hiring, policies and procedures, real estate, contracts, direct sales and marketing, online marketing, bookkeeping, finances, and accessing capital.